7 Must-Have Resume Headers and Sections: Perfect Your Resume!

 Should my resume have headers and footers?

-So far in this article, we’ve focused on section headings for your resume.
+So far, in this article, we’ve focused on section headings for your resume.
 But what about using the Header and Footer functions in Word?
-It’s tempting to use the Header function for your name and contact details and the Footer function to duplicate the information on subsequent pages, but we’d strongly advise against it.
+It’s tempting to use the Header function for your name and contact details and the Footer function to duplicate the information on the second and subsequent pages, but we’d strongly advise against it.
 Some ATS can’t read the information in headers and footers, so although a human will be able to see the details as you intended, the information may get missed when your resume is scanned.

 Use headers as signposts to get the YES you’re waiting for